mixxxdj/website/content/pages/privacy-policy.md

 Mixxx is running a MusicBrainz instance, that can be used to find information about a music, and artist and so on.

-Those automatic requests can contain information about the media, including artist, title, album, etc...
+Those automatic requests can contain information about the media, including artist, title, album, etc…

 This metadata mechanism is accepted on the first run of Mixxx, and can be disabled at every moment, in Mixxx preferences.